 Mary and her family moved to Okemos in 2010.
 They have made Okemos their home because it provides their children with a wonderful community and endless possibilities.

-Mary and her husband, Rani, have four daughters, one OHS graduate and 3 more that will surely follow in their sister’s footsteps.
+Mary and her husband, Rani, have four daughters, one OHS graduate, and 3 more that will surely follow in their sister’s footsteps.
 Rani is a PM&R physician and specializes in brain injury.
 Their favorite thing to do with their daughters is to travel and discover new places.
+She currently serves as Vice President to the Board.
 Her term of office expires December 31, 2022.